-RBI says it will not go against economic sanctions imposed on Russia
+RBI says it will not violate sanctions imposed on Russia

 The United States, European Union, United Kingdom and Canada, among other major countries, have announced economic sanctions against Russia after it invaded Ukraine on February 24.
 Some of these measures target Russian state-owned banks and restrict the country’s ability to carry out transactions in major currencies.

-On Thursday, External Affairs Ministry spokesperson Arindam Bagchi had said that India has established economic ties with Russia and was focusing on stabilising these relations.
+On Thursday, External Affairs Ministry spokesperson Arindam Bagchi had said that was focusing on stabilising ties with Russia amid the Ukraine conflict and Western countries’ responses to it.

 Bagchi had also said that New Delhi has been very open about its engagement with Russia.
 He made the remarks in response to questions on the growing criticism of India by Western powers on its trade relations with Moscow amid the Russian offensive in Ukraine.